 This is Rwanda’s leading gorilla lodge and for good reason – it’s situated on the edge of the Parc National des Volcans in north western Rwanda.
 The rainforests of the Virunga Volcanoes are the last refuge of the mountain gorilla, allowing primate-loving couples the opportunity to help preserve these beautiful animals (which are often hunted for bush meat) with eco-tourism, which helps guarantee their existence.

 6. The Hot Trend: NAMIBIA

 Popular with A-listers seeking privacy, Namibia is unlike anywhere else in Africa, or the rest of the world, for that matter.
 The oldest desert on Earth is located here, as are the world’s largest sand dunes.
-As a consequence, Namibia is the only place where couples can seek out desert elephant and desert rhino, both uniquely adapted to this inhospitable environment.
+As a consequence, Namibia one of the few ethical honeymoon destinations where couples can seek out desert elephant and desert rhino, both uniquely adapted to this inhospitable environment.
 The light here is magical, making it a favourite with wildlife photographers.

 At four times the size of England yet just 1.2 million people, it’s also the perfect choice for anyone looking for seclusion, as any newlyweds are bound to be.